 Because the search is a keyword instead of a subject heading, you may see some results that have nothing to do with anatomy or physiology.
 For example, a search for "heart" will return "Victorian Poetry and Cultures of the Heart" as well as material that discusses the organ of the body.

 Results will include many formats, including books, DVDs, and articles.

 To tune your results better, follow these instructions:

 1. At the top of the results list, click Peer-reviewed Journals.
 This should limit your results to peer-reviewed articles.

 2. If there is still a lot of "noise" (non-physiological uses of your term) in your results, try clicking a subject in the Topic menu.

-3. Under any result marked Full text available, click the View It tab to see a link to the article.
+3. Under any result marked Full text available, click Full text available to find a link to the article.

-4. If the item says Check Availability, click the Get It tab to see if Chemeketa has the article in paper format.
+4. If the item says Check Holdings, click Check holdings to see if Chemeketa has the article in paper format.